-- ...the candidate has a substantial and long term impairment which has an adverse effect - ...it is the candidate's normal way of working within the centre. - ...the candidate has a long term medical condition or long term social, emotional and mental health needs
+- ...the candidate has a substantial and long term impairment which has an adverse effect - ...it is the candidate's normal way of working within the centre.

 5.16 of JCQ Access Arrangements and Reasonable Adjustments and Special Considerations

 Separate invigilation will reflect the candidate's normal way of working in internal school tests (such as end of topic tests and/or summer examinations) and mock examinations, as a consequence of a long term medical condition or long term social, mental or emotional needs.